kentlouisetonino/tinkering-linux/01-LFD103-Beginners-Guide-to-Linux-Kernel-Development/02-introduction-to-linux-kernel-development-process/02-linux-kernel-development-process.md

 > - Linus Torvalds releases a new kernel and opens 2-week merge window.

-> - During this merge window, hhe pulls code for the next release from subsystem
+> - During this merge window, he pulls code for the next release from subsystem
     maintainers.

 > - Subsystem maintainers send signed git pull requests to Linux either during the
     merge window or before.

-> - All major new development is added to the kernel during t he merge window.
+> - All major new development is added to the kernel during the merge window.

 > - 10,000+ change sets (patches) get pulled into Linus's tree during these 2 weeks,
     at the end of which he releases the first release candidate, known as `rc1`.